KNODIS-Research-Group/knodis-research-group.github.io/index.md

 ## About KNODIS

-KNOwledge Discovery & Information Systems (KNODIS) is a research group located at the *Universidad Politécnica de Madrid*.
-Our area of research focuses on machine learning and data science.
-More specifically, our research focuses on the sub-areas of recommender systems, deep learning and combinatorial optimization.
-In addition, given the teaching nature of the university, we are involved in various educational innovation projects.
-We have a proven research background with dozens of publications in leading international scientific journals and we work actively with industry to transfer the knowledge resulting from our research to society.
+KNOwledge Discovery & Information Systems (KNODIS) is a research group based at the Universidad Politécnica de Madrid (UPM).
+Our research lies at the intersection of machine learning and data science, with a strong focus on both theoretical foundations and applied solutions that address real-world challenges.

+Within this broad domain, our core lines of work include recommender systems, where we develop algorithms to personalize user experiences; deep learning, where we explore neural architectures for complex data representations; and combinatorial optimization, where we design intelligent techniques to solve high-dimensional and computationally hard problems efficiently.
+These areas are not only fundamental in artificial intelligence but also highly impactful across industries such as e-commerce, healthcare, logistics, and education.

+Given our university's commitment to teaching excellence, KNODIS is also deeply engaged in educational innovation.
+We actively participate in the design and implementation of new methodologies and tools to improve teaching and learning processes, particularly in technology and engineering education.

+KNODIS has a strong and sustained research trajectory, with dozens of peer-reviewed publications in leading international journals and conferences.
+Our members frequently collaborate with other academic institutions and participate in national and European research projects.
+We also maintain an active and ongoing collaboration with industry partners, promoting the transfer of knowledge and technology to solve practical problems and create societal value.

+Through this blend of cutting-edge research, innovation in teaching, and industrial collaboration, KNODIS contributes to the advancement of artificial intelligence while fostering the development of skilled professionals and impactful technological solutions.

 ## Members